rapidsai/cudf/docs/cudf/source/errors.md

 ### Python Libraries

-If python libraries throws a builtin error type, cuDF will surface such error.
+If Python libraries raise a builtin error type, cuDF will surface that error.

 If python libraries throws a custom error type, cuDF will attempt to reinterpret it into builtin error type.

 ### C++ Libraries

-cuDF interfaces with c++ libraries through Cython.
-By default, cuDF builds such interfaces capturing all exceptions thrown by c++ libraries.
-Cython maps these exceptions into python errors as outlined by [this document](http://docs.cython.org/en/latest/src/userguide/wrapping_CPlusPlus.html#exceptions).
+cuDF interfaces with C++ libraries through Cython.
+By default, cuDF captures all exceptions thrown by C++ libraries.
+Cython maps these exceptions into Python errors as outlined by [this document](http://docs.cython.org/en/latest/src/userguide/wrapping_CPlusPlus.html#exceptions).

-In an unambiguous situation, for example, the c++ function called by cuDF will only throw one instance of `std::out_of_range` exception, indicating an out of bound array access error, cuDF will skip checks in the python level and surface such error (through automatic Cython error mapping) if occurs.

-In an ambiguous situation, for example, the c++ function may raise two instances of `std::invalid_argument` error, each signaling different kinds of invalid argument combination, cuDF will check the invalid combinations and re-raise with proper user message.
+In cases where the meaning of a C++ exception can be unambiguously determined, cuDF will skip any checks in Python and directly surface such exceptions via Cython's C++->Python exception mapping.
+However, in some cases the exceptions may be ambiguous.
+For example, a C++ function may raise two instances of `std::invalid_argument` error, each signaling different kinds of invalid argument combination.
+In that case, cuDF will check the invalid combinations and re-raise with proper user message.

-In cases when the contents of `what()` is standardized by the supporting library, cuDF will utilize it to disambiguate.
+In cases when the contents of [`what()`](https://www.cplusplus.com/reference/exception/exception/what/) is standardized by the supporting library, cuDF will utilize it to disambiguate.